-Lo/Lee leaves him his bro the family's secret boxing manual, as if knowing he's about to die.
+Lo/Lee leaves him the family secret boxing manual, as if knowing he's about to die and it mustn't fall into enemy's hands.
 At any rate, he's off to a funeral!
 A very Ennio Morricone-ish surge of blazing brass and vocalizing heralds a visit to a fancy pagoda for Lu's wake, where marital arts trainees in black, like an army of Japanese Lee replacements waiting to go, stand motionless along all the sides of the walkway.
 That seems to be a thing.
 Lots of pagodas.
 Lots of standing still along pagoda steps by guys in matching karate clothes.

 The funeral is Shinto Buddhist.
 Astute viewers realize instantly Lu's not really dead when four muscly guys in white won't let Lo get close enough to view the body.
 Lo runs into a Japanese guy and we see the swastika (in the right direction) on the casket.
 Hey, Buddhism is so much more cosmic than Christianity.
 The art shows a much clearer understanding of universal energy flows, the circular breathing of the monks echoes eternity.

 And when a helicopter comes to steal the casket the circuit is complete.